-Stuff the peppers with the pantry staple ingredients and pop them in the oven.
-That’s it; a super quick party appetizer is ready to serve in the flash of moments.
+Stuff the peppers with pantry staple ingredients and pop them in the oven.
+That’s it—a super quick party appetizer (like these peanut butter-stuffed jalapenos) is ready to serve in a flash.

-To put it all together, you can resist taking off your hands after the first bite.
+⭐️You can resist taking off your hands after the first bite!

-Shishito pepper.
-Easy to find in specialty grocery stores or the farmers markets during the summer.
-My local Wegmans store carries these peppers throughout the year.
+- Shishito pepper: These peppers are easy to find in specialty grocery stores or farmers' markets during the summer.
+My local Wegmans store carries them throughout the year.

-Cream cheese.
-Perfect combination with any peppers.
-And you find it works great in this recipe as well.
-If you prefer, you may cut down a few calories of stuffed Shishito peppers, and choose low-fat cream cheese.
+- Cream cheese: If you prefer, you can opt for low-fat cream cheese.
 Vegan cream cheese is the closest substitute for a vegan diet.

 Shishito pepper has more hollow space inside, which makes it great for stuffing.